Landy Bernard Isaac - Mississippi's Best Community Newspaper

 Burial will follow at the church cemetery under the direction of West Gate Funeral Home.

 Visitation will be held on Friday, Dec.
-3, 2021 from 5 until 6 p.m. at the funeral home.
+3, 2021 from 5 until 6 p.m. at the funeral home and Saturday, 10 a.m. until the time of the service at the church.
 You are required to wear a mask.
 We are practicing social distancing at the visitation.

 Landy was born July 9, 1945, the son of Leola Isaac and Beverly Isaac, Sr. Mr. Isaac was a member of Daughters of Zion Baptist Church and the Linwood Society.
 He enjoyed fishing, hunting and gardening.